 I’m six foot, and not scared, so I went out, demure, trying to be nice, saying, “I really can’t cook them anymore,” these damned prawns were cooked and would have turned to rubber.
 I went back to the kitchen, the husband started commenting on how big I was, then came screaming in behind the pass, with, “You fucked up my night I’m gonna fuck up your night,” and just as he lunged at me, the barman came in tackled him to the ground.
 As he was lying there in a head lock, face purple, all I could say was, “Mate they’re just prawns.”

 There are two major changes to how I’d run a kitchen now – when I was a young head chef I was pretty angry – borne of stress.
 These days?
 I deal with it better – I was putting in about 14-15 hours a day.
 Haa.
 You wonder why I’m now driving trucks?
 There’s your answer!
 I deal with everything with humour – I’ve found the hard way if you can’t laugh you cry.
 I also developed techniques, spread sheets, rosters – I learnt to be organized – check ahead – and be ahead of the game.

 And, like most of us now, I’d like to see more decent work life balance.
 But you know what?
 That’s only achievable if there are enough chefs to cover enough shifts to do straights instead of splits.
 But as one man, how much can I do about that?
 So it’s a bit of a pipe dream at the moment, but I live in hope.

 And my words for young chefs?
 Finish your Tafe, (training), travel, soak up as much knowledge as you can and work your arse off! “

 Thank you so much Chad Dufall, for your words, your story, your lessons and wisdom.
-I’m retired now, but working my arse off trying to make the industry a better place, so those who feel that way, join us here and let’s see that pipe dream become reality.
+I’m retired now, but working my arse off trying to make the industry a better place, so those who feel that way, join us here, subscribe for our newsletters, and let’s see that pipe dream become reality.